Yemen’s government, Houthis agree to exchange thousands of prisoners

 The war between the government and the Houthis, which has been largely frozen since 2022, has killed tens of thousands people and created one of the world’s worst humanitarian disasters.

-According to the UN, nearly 20 million people across Yemen depend on aid to survive, while nearly five million remain displaced.
+According to the UN, nearly 20 million people across Yemen depend on aid to survive, while close to five million remain displaced.